1855 Camden & Amboy rail accident

 The 1855 Camden & Amboy rail accident was a derailment that took place near Burlington, New Jersey on August 29, 1855.
 While attempting to avoid collision with another train, a Philadelphia-bound express was reversing when it collided a horse-drawn cart resulting in the rear passenger train coaches to derail and shatter into pieces.
 24 people would die as a result of the crash.

 Background

-Although one train would derail and result in the entirety of the casualties, a second train was involved setting off the chain of events that would result in the accident.
+Two trains were involved in the accident.
 The first train involved was a train that had left from New York City at 8:00 a.m. en route to Philadelphia.
 The other train was a Philadelphia passenger that had left at 10:00 a.m. that was sharing the same line as the New York, but going in the opposite direction.

 Accident

 At 11:02 a.m., near Burlington, New Jersey the Philadelphia train noticed the oncoming New York train and braked to prevent a head-on collision.
 After coming to a complete stop, the Philadelphia train then began to reverse in an effort to pull into a siding so that the New York train could pass.
 As the Philadelphia train reversed, it struck a horse-drawn carriage, instantly killing the horses, but also damaging the train's axles.
 The carriage itself was being driven by a doctor who managed to escape the wreck.

 The engineer, unaware of what had just happened, resumed reversing the train, but at this point, the back-most coaches, including an emigrant car began to derail.
 As the wooden cars began to derail, they started getting smashed into each other which would be the primary cause of the fatalities.
 Four coaches would derail in total.